jeffboody/gears2/readme.txt

 Gears for Android(TM) Readme

 [About]
-	Gears for Android(TM) is a heavily modified port of the infamous "gears" demo to Android/Java/GLES 1.0.
+	Gears for Android(TM) is a heavily modified port of the infamous "gears" demo to Android.

-[FAQ]
-	Q: What do gears do?
-	A: They spin ;-)
+	The Gears demo is an open source project intended to help developers learn how to create OpenGL ES programs on Android.
+The Gears demo was originally written by Brian Paul as part of the Mesa3D project.
+My implementation includes variations for Java/OpenGL ES 1.x, Java/C/OpenGL ES 1.x and Java/C/OpenGL ES 2.0.
+I have also added several features not found in the original implementation including touch screen support, VBOs and an on-screen FPS counter.

+	The FPS (frames-per-second) counter is often used as a benchmark metric for graphics programs.
+On Android the frame rate is limited by v-sync (typically 60 FPS) which is the fastest rate that a display can refresh the screen.
+Since Gears is capable of rendering much faster than v-sync on most devices it provides limited benchmarking value.

+	See http://www.jeffboody.net/gears4android.php for more information.

 [Source Code]
-	Source code is available at the http://www.jeffboody.net/gears4android.php website
+	Source code is hosted on github at https://github.com/jeffboody/gears2

+	To clone the git repository enter the following commands: git clone git@github.com:jeffboody/gears2.git
+	cd gears2
+	git submodule update --init

 [Building and Installing]
 	1) Install the Android(TM) SDK and NDK available from http://developer.android.com/